Progressive supranuclear palsy: Genetic mechanisms in PSP-RS

 Although there is a strong correlation between the H1 haplotype and PSP, the exact molecular mechanism remains unclear.
 Some individuals with PSP-RS have reported a family history of the disease, suggesting the possibility that genetic factors, such as the H1 haplotype, may contribute to inherited susceptibility in certain cases.
 The PSP-RS subtype is known for a buildup of the 4R tau protein, which does not dissolve properly and forms insoluble aggregates in the brain.
 In healthy brains, there is typically a balanced ratio of 3-repeat (3R) and 4-repeat (4R) tau isoforms, resulting from the regulated inclusion or exclusion of exon 10 on the MAPT gene.
 Inclusion of exon 10 promotes the production of 4R tau, while its exclusion favors 3R tau.
 In PSP-RS, this balance is disrupted.
 Certain genetic variations in MAPT, most notably the H1/H1 haplotype, are associated with increased inclusion of exon 10, leading to elevated levels of 4R tau relative to 3R tau.
 The resulting overproduction of 4R tau is believed to contribute to the pathological accumulation of tau aggregates observed in PSP-RS.

 Risk factors

 Risk factors for PSP are still being explored, but research has begun to uncover potential genetic, environmental, and biological contributors that may increase the likelihood of developing this condition.
 Associations between hypertension and increased risk for PSP development have been uncovered.
 Additionally, ties to cerebrovascular disease and diabetes mellitus has been discovered, with type 2 diabetes being associated with increased brain atrophy and neurodegeneration.
 Cerebrovascular disease may increase risk of vascular pathology and enhance disease burden through decreased blood flow and secondary injury.

 Besides tauopathy, mitochondrial dysfunction seems to be a factor involved in PSP.
-Especially, mitochondrial complex I inhibitors (such as acetogenins and quinolines contained in Annonaceae plants, as well as rotenoids) are implicated in PSP-like brain injuries.
+Especially, mitochondrial complex I inhibitors (such as acetogenins and quinolines contained in Annonaceae (custard apple or soursop family) plants, as well as rotenoids) are implicated in PSP-like brain injuries.
+A number of Annonaceae plants are consumed regularly in many countries as food or medicine.